 The Trust has adopted a multiple class plan that allows the Fund to offer one or more classes of shares.
 The Fund has registered four classes of shares - Class A shares, Class C shares, Class I shares and Class N shares.
 Currently, only Class A shares and Class I shares are being offered.
-The different classes of shares represent investments in the same portfolio of securities, but the classes generally offered through different distribution channels and are subject to different expenses and may have different share prices as outlined below:
+The different classes of shares represent investments in the same portfolio of securities, but the classes are subject to different expenses and may have different share prices as outlined below:

 - Class A shares are charged a front-end sales load.
-The Class A shares are also charged a 0.25% Rule 12b-1 distribution and servicing fee.
-Class A shares are generally offered through financial intermediary platforms, including, but not limited to, traditional brokerage platforms. - Class I shares are sold at NAV without an initial sales charge.
+The Class A shares are also charged a 0.25% Rule 12b-1 distribution and shareholder servicing fee. - Class I shares are sold at NAV without an initial sales charge.
 This means that 100% of your initial investment is placed into shares of the Fund.